Frequently Asked Questions

 Programmes will be available from a number of shops in the town - look for the poster in the window.

-Tickets and programmes can also be bought via this website.
-Click here to go to our Tickets page.
+Tickets and programmes can also be bought via this website - see our "Tickets" page.

 How many bands are appearing at the Festival?